acadia2025/website/_posts/2001-01-13-forces-in-clay.md

 **Ali Tabatabaie Ghomi**, Computational Designer at HKS | LINE, LEED Green Associate
 **Yoana Taseva**, Senior Computational Designer at HKS | LINE

-## Instructor Bios

-### Ali Tabatabaie Ghomi
-Ali is a Computational Designer at HKS LINE with focus on computational geometry, design rationalization, digital fabrication and custom tool development.
-He's experienced in both AEC industry and academia and is actively working on bridging the two worlds.
-Prior, Ali was the lead computational designer at CetraRuddy Architecture and a researcher at Polyhedral Structures Laboratory at University of Pennsylvania as well as Advanced Building Construction Laboratory at City College of New York.
-His research is focused on design methodologies using 3d graphic statics and fabrication of complex spatial structures.

-### Yoana Taseva
-Yoana is a Senior Computational Designer at HKS LINE with a specialization in large scale 3D-printed construction.
-Her work bridges design and delivery, focusing on geometry-driven workflows, robotic fabrication, and emergent construction methods that bring innovative forms into the built world.
-Prior to LINE, Yoana was a Senior Design Technologist at ICON, a construction technologies company, which employs 3D-printing robotics, software and advanced materials to shift the paradigm of homebuilding.
-While there, Yoana co-developed ICON's concrete wall system, authored algorithmic rulesets for printed wall geometry, and prototyped novel printed features.
-Prior, Yoana was a Resident Fabricator at the Autodesk Technology Center, Boston and a Scientific Researcher at Digital Building Technologies, Zurich.
-Yoana holds a Bachelor of Architecture from Cornell University, and a Master of Advanced Studies ETH in Architecture and Digital Fabrication from the Swiss Federal Institute of Technology, Zurich (ETH Zurich).

 ## Workshop Description